pmitros/school-committee/README.md

 -----------------

 * **Universal pre-K**.
 This is something we do need to do, but it requires the city council.
 The school committee doesn't have that power alone.
 We do have the power to have many less expensive interventions with pre-K parents which can get us part of the way there in the interim, and I will push for those.
-* **Longer elected terms** The two-year terms mean the school committee members are constantly competing and campaigning.
+* **Longer elected terms.** The two-year terms mean the school committee members are constantly competing and campaigning.
 We ought to at least double the terms, but that is again outside of my control.
+* **Longer school days.** We need to lengthen the school day.
+State regulations mandate minimum structured learning time, and the current school day doesn't leave enough time for things like recess.
+While I'll push for this, I'm not sure we'll be able to get this done in time.